marksibrahim/why-calculus-works/goodies/calculus.md

  \lambda a + (1 - \lambda) b \in S
 $$

 where $$ 0 \leq \lambda \leq 1$$

 Circles, triangles are all convex sets.
 Pacman isn't, because you can draw with a part outside the set.

 ### Functions

-A function is convex if the line connecting any two points is above the function.
+A function is convex if the** line connecting any two points** is above the function.
 This can be defined formally using a parameter $$\lambda$$similar to the definition for sets.

 Who cares?
-Convex function have a single global minimum, so algorithms such as gradient descent work well, because they don't get stuck in global optima.
+Convex function have a **single global minimum**, so algorithms such as gradient descent work well, because they don't get stuck in global optima.

-We can test for convexity using the second derivative test as well!
+We can test for convexity using the **second derivative test** as well!
 If f'' &gt; 0, then f is convex.

 ## Line \(path\) Integrals